 Dissertation/ Project Work

 In addition to core and elective courses, each student is required to complete dissertation/ project work, equivalent to two credit loads.
 In this dissertation he/she will address a clearly defined live problem of an organization/ business.
 Normally this dissertation/ project work requires one-term equivalent effort and can be started earliest in the ninth term.
 A faculty member from MDI will have to be chosen to provide guidance for the project work.
 Students also have to choose one guide from the industry for their project work.
 The students submit copies of their typed dissertation report and will defend their work before a panel of examiners.

 The dissertation work is evaluated and the grade obtained is counted for the final CGPA.

-In the first year (initial four terms) classes are held on three days every week.
-These three days are Tuesdays, Thursdays and Sundays for session starting in April and Wednesdays, Fridays and Sundays for session starting in October.
+In the first year (initial four terms) the classes are held on three days every week.
+These three days are Friday, Saturday and Sunday.
 Second year (fifth term onwards) classes are held throughout the week and for an individual the class schedule depends on the electives chosen by him/her.
 Classes are held in the evenings from 6.30 PM to 9.45 PM on weekdays, consisting of two sessions of 90 minutes each and from 10.00 AM to 1.15 PM and from 2.00 PM to 5.15 PM on Sundays, four sessions of 90 minutes duration; with a lunch break from 1.15 PM to 2.00 PM.